 Don’t forget to respond to questions during the bidding process.

-What happens if they don’t take my car?
+What happens if Cars & Bids does not take my car?

 You must apply for any auction site to accept your car.
 If they don’t want it, but you feel like trading it into a dealer isn’t an option, then try forums for your make and model, or enthusiast clubs (like BMW CCA), that can list your car for sale in their classified ads.